Get insider access

 Sony WF-1000XM5 Truly Wireless

 If you care about customizability, you'll want to check out the Sony WF-1000XM5 Truly Wireless over the Apple AirPods Pro (2nd generation) Truly Wireless.
-While both earbuds have great noise isolation performances, the Sony headphones' companion app offers a graphic EQ and presets.
-The buds support multi-device pairing so you can stay connected to your PC and smartphone simultaneously.
-However, the Apple headphones are better built and have an H2 chip for seamless pairing with other iOS devices.
+While the Apple earbuds have better ANC, the Sony headphones' companion app offers a graphic EQ and presets.
+The buds also have wider support for multi-device pairing so you can stay connected to your PC and smartphone simultaneously.
+However, the Apple headphones are better built and have an H2 chip for seamless pairing with Apple devices.

 Apple AirPods Max Wireless

 The Apple AirPods Max Wireless and the Apple AirPods Pro (2nd generation) Truly Wireless have different strengths, so depending on your usage, you may prefer either one.
-The Max are over-ears with better overall battery and noise isolation performance.
+The Max are over-ears with better overall battery life performance.
 However, the second generation of the Pro have a more comfortable and stable fit, making them a solid choice if you want to use them for running or working out.
+The two have a comparable noise isolation performance, with the Pro performing better in common scenarios and the Max excelling across the full range.
 Both headphones support Apple's Spatial Audio for a more immersive sound, though, and are both equipped with H1/H2 chips for seamless pairing within the Apple ecosystem.

 Beats Studio Buds + True Wireless